 Performance is not Tableau’s strong suit, which means you need to invest heavily into your ETL.
 Develop your complex calculations and joins into the ETL and database as much as you can before it hits Tableau.
 You do not want to do this within Tableau, given both the degradation of performance and the devaluing of a single source of the truth.

 Price has often been a major factor against Tableau, but costs have come down a bit with their adoption of subscription-based models.
-Given Tableau’s dominance in the market, as well as its ease of use, you will have no problem finding resources and developers that can help you with implementation.
+Given Tableau’s dominance in the market, as well as its ease of use, you will have no problem finding resources and developers to help you with implementation.

-Closing the Loop on Analytics & BI Platforms
+Closing the Loop on Analytics and BI Platforms

 This post was originally posted on Medium.